9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

 ::::

-The type `b` might be a list, or some other type for which evaluation to WHNF doesn\'t do a useful amount of work.
-We\'d prefer not to have to write a special `parallelMap` for lists, and for every other type that needs special handling.
+The type `b` might be a list, or some other type for which evaluation to WHNF doesn't do a useful amount of work.
+We'd prefer not to have to write a special `parallelMap` for lists, and for every other type that needs special handling.